MIDI Macros

 MIDI macros are a very powerful MIDI feature of SongBook+.

-• As an action in control by gestures
+• As an action with gesture control

 • As an action in function buttons